sampscl/open_boss/docs/development.md

 - Devices self-identify on the network with mDNS as `_flameboss._tcp.local`
-- Send a HTTP GET request to `/switch` to cause the device to enter "Flame Boss Protocol"; it is currently unknown what this really does, but the iOS app does it and so shall Open Boss
+- Send a HTTP GET request to `/switch` to cause the device to enter "Flame Boss Protocol"; it is currently unknown what this really does, but the official iOS app does it and so shall Open Boss
 - MQTT is used as a pub/sub message bus
 - The MQTT topics are `flameboss/<DEVICE_SERIAL_NUMBER>/...`
 - Temperatures are degrees celsius \* 10, so 1489 is 148.9 degrees C
-- Temperature values range from -32767 to 32768
+- Temperature values range from -32767 to 32768 so it's probably a 16-bit integer
 - Blower values are percentage \* 100, so 10000 is 100%
 - Publish to `flameboss/<DEVICE_SERIAL_NUMBER>/recv`
 - Receive from `flameboss/<DEVICE_SERIAL_NUMBER>/send`, though there are other active topics